tarynpratt/tarynpivots.com/content/post/migrating-40tb-sql-server-database.md

 By moving `tempdb` we had minimal downtime and I gained approximately 122GB in free space.
 While that gave me a little more room to shrink the old data files, it still wasn’t quite working as I wanted, so it was back to the drawing board.

 Trying to shrink the files in huge chunks of 300GB or more was too much, it was slow and resulted in blocking of the inserts into the old database.
-I found a <a href="https://medium.com/@anna.f/shrink-oversized-data-files-in-microsoft-sql-server-53fb640f893e" target="_blank">solution that seemed promising</a> and would involve shrinking the files in much smaller bits in a loop, so I figured I’d try it.
-It took a little bit of poking to get the <a href="https://twitter.com/tarynpivots/status/1095430853507788802"target="_blank">right number to shrink in every execution</a>, but I eventually ended up using something similar to this:
+I found a [solution that seemed promising](https://medium.com/@anna.f/shrink-oversized-data-files-in-microsoft-sql-server-53fb640f893e) and would involve shrinking the files in much smaller bits in a loop, so I figured I’d try it.
+It took a little bit of poking to get the [right number to shrink in every execution](https://twitter.com/tarynpivots/status/1095430853507788802), but I eventually ended up using something similar to this:

 {{< highlight sql>}}
 declare @from int